 Avoid filtering any comments.
 However, you need to screen which ones are genuine client complaints, and which ones are just being posted by the competition to tarnish your brand’s image, or are posted by frauds looking for a freebie or compensation.

 If you want to counter the bad, then learn how to deal with fake negative reviews that are posted by opportunists, or better yet, ask them for the necessary evidence in the kindest way possible to show the world their true intentions.

-Regardless, try to leverage negative reviews and handle them in a positive manner instead of falling prey to your own fears of stigma.
-In a nutshell, you need to remember that negative reviews are not bad for business; in fact, they are far from it.
+Regardless, try to leverage better help negative reviews and handle them in a positive manner instead of falling prey to your own fears of stigma.
+In a nutshell, you need to remember that negative customer reviews are not bad for business; in fact, they are far from it.
 You just need to know how to tackle them.